 Amanda Cable, Language Arts Faculty

 Mrs. Amanda Cable’s passion for creatively teaching the classics combined with a genuine compassion for young people is what sets the tone in her classroom.
 After completing her Middle-Secondary Education degree with a major in English and a minor in Theology from Assumption College, Amanda earned a Master’s degree in Education, Curriculum and Instruction, with a concentration in Creative Arts and Learning from Lesley University.
 She spent seven years teaching full-time in private and public schools.
-Working at Bradford Christian Academy is an exciting new venture for Amanda.
-She has experienced the value of small group instruction and believes that this environment not only builds strong relationships between the teachers and students but also fuels motivation and accountability in the classroom.
+Amanda has experienced the value of small group instruction and believes that this environment not only builds strong relationships between the teachers and students but also fuels motivation and accountability in the classroom.
 Amanda is excited that God has given her the ability to create a fun classroom environment that appeals to the unique learning styles of each student.
 This gift allows her to help young people shape their reading, writing and thinking skills so that they can be equipped to do the work that God has planned for each of them.
 Mrs. Cable lives with her family in Haverhill, MA.

 Jesica Chaya, Mathematics Faculty

 Jesica Chaya recently graduated from Merrimack College with a double degree in Mathematics and Secondary Education, as well as a minor in Spanish.
 At the completion of the education program, Jesica received a Massachusetts teaching license for Mathematics 5-8 and 8-12.
 Through the program, Jesica began her teaching career as a student teacher at North Andover High School.
 She is excited to begin this new journey in her life at BCA.
 Jesica’s passions include social justice, service, traveling, hiking, and her Lebanese culture.
 She attends St. Anthony Maronite Catholic Church in Lawrence, MA.